mootools/mootools-forge/README.md

 ##### XSLT errors
 If you are getting errors like `Could not perform XLST transformation.
 Make sure PHP has been compiled/configured to support XSLT.` (when generating database classes or creating database tables) make sure you have a version of PHP with XSL support.
 In Debian or Ubuntu you'll have to install the `php5-xsl` package.

+##### Command not found
+If you are getting `php: command not found` or similar errors, make sure you have a version of PHP with a command line interpreter.
+In Debian or Ubuntu you'll find this in a separate package `php5-cli`.